ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Things to do (systems)

-- Information on handling and protecting passwords for this level are provided in the [IT Security SyOps - System Administrators][sa] guide.
+- Information on handling and protecting passwords for this level are provided in the [IT Security SyOPs - System Administrators][sa] guide.
 - Check that the system, service, or information protected by a password is [classified][gcs] no higher than `OFFICIAL-SENSITIVE`, and contains no material such as contracts, or personal data or information.
   - If it does contain such material, additional access control might be required, or a change to the [Strong password](#strong-password) category.
 - Check what other systems can access the system or service.
 Ensure that access is controlled to a level sufficient to the most sensitive material available at either end of the connection.